B-b-b-Bob Newhart (An Audible Recommendation)

 Bob Newhart’s “I Shouldn’t Even Be Doing This and Other Things That Strike Me as Funny” is a good three hour listen with one of the legends in modern comedy.

-6 replies on “B-b-b-Bob Newhart (An Audible Recommendation)”
+6 responses to “B-b-b-Bob Newhart (An Audible Recommendation)”

 Bob Newheart aside from being in sitcom is famous for being a stand-up comic.
 In the 1960s his comedy album beat an Elvis Presley album and the Sound of Music.
 Among his classic routines were recorded live before a London audience and included a monologue sketch dealing with how tobacco was introduced to the West and the dangers of the driving instructor.
 Very funny.